-The Slingshot is a tool that powerlifters use for bench press training.
+The Mark Bell Slingshot is a tool that powerlifters use for bench press training.

 The Slingshot is primarily used to handle heavier loads for the same or more repetitions compared with the raw bench press.
 If you’ve already been benching consistently for a couple of years, then the Slingshot is a tool that every bench presser should try at least once.
 I use the Slingshot 2-3 times per year in training cycles where I’m trying to overload the movement.
 While I could use other overloading exercises for bench press, the Slingshot allows me to perform the movement alone (with no training partners) and with relative ease.

 There are four types of Slingshots that you can buy based on how much tension you want.
 My recommendation is the Original Slingshot, which will suit most people who want to overload the bench press.
-You can expect to lift 10-15% more weight using the Original Slingshot (Click for the current price on Amazon and sizing chart).
+You can expect to lift 10-15% more weight using the Original Slingshot.

 In this guide, I’ll discuss everything you need to know about getting started with the Slingshot.
 I will explain why and when you should use the Slingshot, the types of Slingshots, and how to implement it into your training.

 We were able to set up a special discount for readers of PowerliftingTechnique.com.
 Get 10% off any Mark Bell Sling Shot products by clicking HERE and using the code PT10 at checkout.

 What Does a Slingshot Do For Bench Press?

 The Slingshot was invented by powerlifter Mark Bell, who holds a 545lb raw bench and 854lb equipped bench.

 He originally created it as a tool to allow lifters to press more weight safely and without pain.